ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

     ```

 3. Lastly, using both [APIsnoop in cluster](https://github.com/cncf/apisnoop/tree/main/kind) while reviewing the current [e2e test suite](https://github.com/kubernetes/kubernetes/tree/master/test/e2e) for existing conformance tests that test a similair set of endpoints.
 In this case we used [a Service Status test](https://github.com/kubernetes/kubernetes/blob/7b2776b89fb1be28d4e9203bdeec079be903c103/test/e2e/network/service.go#L2300-L2392) as a template for the new Daemonset test.

+    ```sql
+    with latest_release as (
+    select release::semver as release
+    from open_api
+    order by release::semver desc
+    limit 1
+    )

+    select ec.endpoint, ec.path, ec.kind
+    from endpoint_coverage  ec
+    join latest_release on(ec.release::semver = latest_release.release)
+    where level = 'stable'
+    and ec.endpoint ilike '%NamespacedServiceStatus'
+    and tested is true
+    ORDER BY endpoint desc;
+    ```

     ```
                       endpoint               |                         path                          |  kind
        --------------------------------------+-------------------------------------------------------+---------